suryasaysso/ml_project_seo/README.md

 # Machince Learning Project
-The repository "Machince Learning Project" contains all the academic projects which belongs to Surya Nandakumar
+The repository "Machince Learning Project" contains the project for the best keywords for Amazon Search Engine Optimization [SEO].
+The objective is to optimize the list of keywords to be used for campaigning using unsupervised machine learning models.